Williams Companies, Inc. (The) (WMB) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the pipeline operator had lost 8.8% over the past month.
-This has lagged the Oils-Energy sector's loss of 8.65% and the S&P 500's loss of 6.68% in that time.
+Coming into today, shares of the pipeline operator had lost 7.58% in the past month.
+In that same time, the Oils-Energy sector lost 8.16%, while the S&P 500 lost 2.95%.

-Investors will be hoping for strength from Williams Companies, Inc. (The) as it approaches its next earnings release.
+Wall Street will be looking for positivity from Williams Companies, Inc. (The) as it approaches its next earnings report date.
 On that day, Williams Companies, Inc. (The) is projected to report earnings of $0.48 per share, which would represent year-over-year growth of 17.07%.
-Our most recent consensus estimate is calling for quarterly revenue of $3.14 billion, up 24.49% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.14 billion, up 24.49% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.82 per share and revenue of $12.28 billion.
-These totals would mark changes of 0% and +11.98%, respectively, from last year.
+WMB's full-year Zacks Consensus Estimates are calling for earnings of $1.82 per share and revenue of $12.28 billion.
+These results would represent year-over-year changes of 0% and +11.98%, respectively.

-It is also important to note the recent changes to analyst estimates for Williams Companies, Inc. (The).
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Williams Companies, Inc. (The).
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.11% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.11% higher within the past month.
 Williams Companies, Inc. (The) is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Williams Companies, Inc. (The) is holding a Forward P/E ratio of 15.93.
-This represents a premium compared to its industry's average Forward P/E of 14.68.
+Digging into valuation, Williams Companies, Inc. (The) currently has a Forward P/E ratio of 15.86.
+This valuation marks a premium compared to its industry's average Forward P/E of 13.97.

-Meanwhile, WMB's PEG ratio is currently 4.55.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Oil and Gas - Production and Pipelines stocks are, on average, holding a PEG ratio of 3.83 based on yesterday's closing prices.
+Investors should also note that WMB has a PEG ratio of 4.53 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Oil and Gas - Production and Pipelines industry currently had an average PEG ratio of 3.85 as of yesterday's close.

 The Oil and Gas - Production and Pipelines industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 31, putting it in the top 13% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 33, which puts it in the top 14% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report